Energy

 Full compliance with every climate pledge on Earth still gets us to 2.5–2.8°C. The targets were never enough.

-3.2°C — what that actually looks like
+What 3.2°C actually looks like

 At 3.2°C, the floods and heatwaves making headlines today become the baseline, not the exception.